Skip to Content

 After surgery, you will stay in the hospital for 5-7 days.
 Most patients make a complete recovery in 2-3 months, depending on the complexity of your surgery, your overall health, and whether you have other conditions such as heart, lung, or kidney disease.

-A thoracoabdominal aortic aneurysm (TAAA) is an enlargement in the aorta, occuring in the descending aorta, and located in the chest and abdomen.
+A thoracoabdominal aortic aneurysm (TAAA) is an enlargement in the aorta, occurring in the descending aorta, and located in the chest and abdomen.
 Extent II TAAA repair uses a synthetic graft to replace the entire length of the thoracoabdominal aorta.

 Endovascular aneurysm repair (EVAR)